hazelcast/hazelcast-jet-reference-manual/docs/100_The_Core_API/030_Processor.md

 to its outbound edge and forgets about the two items.
 It may also first receive B and wait for A.

-Now imagine this sequence: `A -- barrier -- B`.
+Now imagine this sequence: `A -> BARRIER -> B`.
 In at-least-once the processor may observe both A and B, emit its output, and forget about them, all before taking the snapshot.
 After the restart, item B will be replayed because it occurred after the last barrier, but item A won't.